tiberlab/tibercad/manual/Sphinx/Theory/EFA.rst

-The efaschroedinger  simulation tool of TIBERCAD is developed in order to solve a single-particle Schroedinger equation for electrons and holes in a semi- conductor crystal.
+The efaschroedinger  simulation tool of TIBERCAD is developed in order to solve a single-particle Schroedinger equation for electrons and holes in a semiconductor crystal.
 This problem is an eigenvalue problem that is treated as a generalized complex eigenvalue problem

 ..  math::